polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 installation.
 When you are done editing the docker-compose.yml file, hold down the CTRL key and click X, then type _"Y"_ when Nano asks you if you want to save the file after you have edited the file, and save it with its existing filename.
-When you are done editing the _"docker-compose.yml"_ file, you must execute the following command in your terminal.
+When you are done editing the _"docker-compose.yml"_ file, you must execute the following commands in your terminal.
 This installs Docker for you, in addition to Docker Compose.

 ```
-sudo apt install docker
-sudo apt install docker-compose
+apt install docker docker-compose
 ```

-After you have installed Docker and Docker Compose, you will have to create a Docker network.
+After you have installed Docker and Docker Compose, you will have to create a virtual Docker network.
 This is necessary to make sure your containers have a virtual network to communicate with each other.

 ```
-sudo docker network create nginx-proxy
+docker network create nginx-proxy
 ```

 This command will create the your Docker proxy network Magic will need to be able to connect